 As part of this process, the project sponsor will host a series of public workshops in the areas potentially affected by the proposal.
 Representatives from FERC normally participate in these meetings, as well.
 FERC may also hold public scoping meetings in the project area.
 Constitution Pipeline hosted a series of public workshops during the summer of 2012 and FERC followed with a series of scoping meetings conducted in the fall of 2012.

-Constitution Pipeline Company anticipates filing its Certificate Application for this project in the spring of 2013.
+Constitution Pipeline Company filed its Certificate Application for this project in the June of 2013.
+The project was assigned docket number CP13-499.
+To view a copy of the application, click here.
 Among other things, the Certificate Application contains a description of the new facilities, need for the project, detailed maps, schedules, and various environmental reports.
 This information details the various studies and analyses that have been conducted to determine what effect construction and operation could potentially have on the environment and community.

 The environmental reports include an analysis of route alternatives, as well as an analysis of potential impacts to water resources, vegetation and wildlife, cultural resources, socioeconomics, soils, geology and land use.
 When the Certificate Application is filed and a Certificate Proceeding (CP) docket number is assigned, a copy of the application will be made available for viewing at local public libraries, as well as via FERC’s website by referencing the project’s docket number.